-SAP SuccessFactors (referred to as “SF” or even “SFSF,” the organization’s pre-acquisition stock market symbol) is an HR tool that provides cloud-based software for human capital management (HCM), using the software-as-a-service (SaaS) model.
+SAP SuccessFactors (sometimes referred to casually by users as “SF” or “SFSF,” although neither are officially recognized by SAP) is an HR tool that provides cloud-based software for human capital management (HCM), using the software-as-a-service (SaaS) model.

 SAP SuccessFactors incorporates core HR and talent management features, offering its customers various deployment options that tend to specific solution needs.